 26:08:11

-Ms. Pfaff explained the Service Continuity Fund is in partnership with the Osteopathic Heritage Foundation.
-The recommendations are from applications submitted by agencies.
-Ms. Pfaff presented a PowerPoint presentation with an overview of the recommendations.
-There were 14 agencies eligible and could apply for up to $50,000 in the first round.
-Three applications were submitted from HRS, TASC, and TGP.
-The recommendation includes $50,000 funding to each agency for the Service Continuity Funding and authorize the Executive Director to amend the agency contracts.
+Ms. Pfaff explained the Service Continuity Fund is in partnership with the Osteopathic Heritage Foundation, and presented a PowerPoint presentation of the three applications submitted by HRS, TASC, and TGP; staff recommend approval for all three, as submitted.
 Dr. Davis moved to approve the Service Continuity Funding of $50,000 each for HRS, TASC, and TGP and their contract amendment authorization; Dr. Luce seconded.
 The motion was unanimously approved.

 SFY 2026 Board Budget Amendment